wfdoran/c-struct/doc/chan.md

-Returns CHAN_SUCCESS on successfully reading a value from the channel, CHAN_EMPTY if the channel is empty (no read), CHAN_CLOSED if the channel is closed, or CHAN_ERROR on error.
+Returns CHAN_SUCCESS on successfully reading a value from the channel, CHAN_EMPTY if the channel is empty (no read), CHAN_CLOSED if the channel is empyt and closed, or CHAN_ERROR on error.

 ### `int32_t chan_prefix_close(chan_prefix_t *c)`